You are here

 Professional biography

-Siobhan joined the Open University in 2022 as a lecturer in the Law School and is involved in various modules including Family Law, Justice in Action and SQE modules Legal System, Public Law & Criminal Litigation and Property & Private Client Law.
+Siobhan joined the Open University in 2022 as a lecturer in the Law School and is involved in both production and presentation of various modules including Justice in Action, Family Law, Exploring Legal Boundaries, Law & Socierty and SQE modules Legal System, Public Law & Criminal Litigation and Property & Private Client Law.

-Siobhan obtained her LLb first class (Hons) at Middlesex University in 1989 and she went on to qualify as a solicitor specialising in criminal defence and family law, working for eight years in a Legal Aid firm in North London.
+Siobhan obtained her LLb first class (Hons) at Middlesex University in 1989 and went on to qualify as a solicitor specialising in criminal defence and family law, working for eight years with a Legal Aid firm Porters in Tottenham, North London.

-Siobhan has delivered Street Law programmes with numerous schools and voluntary organisations and has presented widely on experiential learning, reflective practice, and community engagement with law schools.
+Siobhan has delivered Street Law programmes with numerous schools and voluntary organisations and has presented widely at both national and international conferences on experiential learning, reflective practice, community engagement with law schools, EDI in Education and Street Law.

-She has led successful funding applications for Street Law programmes, most recently LGBTIQ+ Public Legal Information Clinic funded by the Dept of Children, Equality, Disability, Youth and Integration (€75,000 in 2020).
-Siobhan also obtained funding from the National Forum for the Enhancement of Teaching & Learning , including Street Law: Developing Transferable Skills in Law students ( €150,000 in 2016) ; Re-Imagining Experiential Learning in Law ( €150,000 in 2018), Learning Enhancement projects including Peer Mentoring in Law (€5,000 in 2019), Exercise & Mental Health Study in collaboration with HSE Addiction Service ( €15,000 in 2020) as well as leading the design of a Digital Badge in Reflective Practice in Teaching (€20,000 in 2019) which is available open source at www.teachingandlearning.ie
+Siobhan has led successful funding applications for Street Law programmes, most recently LGBTIQ+ Public Legal Information Clinic funded by the Dept of Children, Equality, Disability, Youth and Integration (€75,000 in 2020).
+Siobhan also obtained funding from the National Forum for the Enhancement of Teaching & Learning , including Street Law: Developing Transferable Skills in Law students ( €150,000 in 2016) ; Re-Imagining Experiential Learning in Law ( €150,000 in 2018), Learning Enhancement projects including Peer Mentoring in Law (€5,000 in 2019), Exercise & Mental Health Study in collaboration with HSE Addiction Service ( €15,000 in 2020) as well as leading the design of a Digital Badge in Reflective Practice in Teaching (€20,000 in 2019) which is available open source at www.teachingandlearning.ie.
+She is currently developing a Street Law programme on Migrant Rights which has been piloted by Open Justice students in collaboration with ATU.

 In 2008 Siobhan gained a Masters’ degree in Equality Studies (UCD) with her Dissertation focused on gender equality for cohabitants and much of her external engagement focuses on various equality issues.
 She obtained a PG Diploma in Mediation (2015) and is an accredited Mediator with Mediators Institute of Ireland ( MII) as well as a trained Restorative Practice facilitator.
 Siobhan’s research interests include equality and the role of universities in driving the equality agenda as well as public legal education and the impact of experiential learning on learners.

-Siobhan is a Tribunal member with the Mental Health Commission (Dublin) and an Athena Swan (Ireland) Review Committee Member which determines applications for gender equality awards at Institutional, Faculty and School level on behalf of Advance HE.
+Siobhan is a PT Tribunal member with both the Mental Health Commission and the International Appeals Tribunal ( IPAT) as well as an Athena Swan (Ireland) Review Committee Member which determines applications for gender equality awards at Institutional, Faculty and School level on behalf of Advance HE.